MainfluxLabs/docs/docs/cli.md

 # CLI

-Mainflux CLI makes it easy to manage users, things, channels and messages.
+Mainflux CLI makes it easy to manage users, things, channels, groups, orgs, webhooks and messages.

 CLI can be downloaded as separate asset from [project realeses](https://github.com/MainfluxLabs/mainflux/releases) or it can be built with `GNU Make` tool: